gkikola/simplecalc/README.md

 A simple pocket-style calculator written in JavaScript.
 It was originally created for [The Odin Project](https://www.theodinproject.com/).

+## Features

+- Easy to read 10-digit display with commas inserted for digit grouping

 ## Functions

 The operators and other supported functions are summarized in the table below.